Pam helps her clients tackle water, waste, and historic contamination regulatory issues and litigation.

-She previously served as Managing Principal of the Beveridge & Diamond's Baltimore office.
-Pam focuses her practice on solid and hazardous waste management, contaminated property remediation, water discharges, chemicals regulation and project development.
-She counsels clients on environmental regulatory compliance, permitting, and risk management, and litigates tort claims, contract disputes, and alleged environmental violations on behalf of both plaintiffs and defendants.
-She also has experience with the overlay of bankruptcy and environmental liabilities.
+Pam focuses her practice on solid and hazardous waste management, contaminated property remediation, water discharges, chemicals regulation, and project development.
+She counsels clients on environmental regulatory compliance, permitting, and risk management.
+She also has experience litigating permitting and compliance issues as well as common law claims.
+She also offers experience with the overlay of bankruptcy and environmental liabilities.

-Pam's clients have included governmental entities and businesses in the chemical, power-generation, land development, biosolids, solid waste treatment, petroleum, retail, and beverage industries, as well as individuals and non-profit organizations.
+Pam's clients have included governmental entities and businesses in the chemical, power generation, manufacturing, land development, biosolids, solid waste treatment, petroleum, retail, and beverage industries, as well as individuals and non-profit organizations.

 - University of Michigan (B.A., magna cum laude, 1982)

 - Political Science

 - The Best Lawyers in America, a Best Lawyers publication, recognition in Environmental Law (2019)